ikunzeng/ikunzeng.github.io/_pages/about.md

 ---
 个人简介

-I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
-My research interest includes computer vision, computer graphics, machine learning, and computational photography.

-I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
-I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
+I’m a third-year undergraduate student majoring in Computer Science at Fuzhou University.
+My academic journey has deepened my interest in software engineering, particularly in areas such as systems architecture, software development methodologies, and programming languages.

+I am privileged to work under the guidance of Prof. XXX at the Software Engineering Lab, where I am involved in research projects focusing on [specific projects or technologies].
+My previous work with Prof. XXX has provided me with a solid foundation in [related skills or areas].

+Outside of academics, I am actively involved in [any extracurricular activities, such as coding clubs or internships].
+These experiences have honed my skills in [specific tools or technologies].
 You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).

 [Email](mailto:XX@stu.pku.edu.cn) / [Github](https://github.com/QiuDi233) / [Wechat](../images/wechat.jpg) / [CSDN](https://blog.csdn.net/qd1813100174?spm=1000.2115.3001.5343)